New Morbidelli M100F benefits diverse users of low weight, high strength materials

 The new high-speed, vibration-free Italian technology – which offers unmatched finishing quality and rapid production turnaround for the company’s Asia-Pacific markets – was eased into place by truck, crane and careful planning as it threaded its way among ongoing production, coming to rest besides the machine it replaced, which was still working at full capacity until the switchover.

-The new machine moved smoothly into production last month (March) to produce high precision, light and durable machinery parts and complete products engineered from the materials of international leaders in plastics technology for whom Cut To Size Pty Ltd is national distributor, including Licharz, Gehr and Beck-Wefapress.
+The new machine moved smoothly into production in March to produce high precision, light and durable machinery parts and complete products engineered from the materials of international leaders in plastics technology for whom Cut To Size Pty Ltd is national distributor, including Licharz, Gehr and Beck-Wefapress.

 The new machine’s advanced capability is directed at industries such as manufacturing, forestry, food and beverage, timber, mining and mineral processing, transport and process, production engineering and automation applications.